Fly-Mix/flr-cli/README.md

      flr monitor
      ```

      > The `flr monitor` command launches a monitoring service that continuously monitors asset changes for your project.
+     >
-If there are any changes, it will automatically perform a asset scan, then specify scanned assets in `pubspec.yaml`, and generate the `R.dart` file.
-You can terminate this service by manually pressing `Ctrl-C`.
+     > If there are any changes, it will automatically execute `flr generate` command which will perform a asset scan, then automatically specify scanned assets in `pubspec.yaml`, and generate the `R.dart` file.
+     >
+     > You can terminate this monitoring service by manually pressing `Ctrl-C`.

 4. Press `Ctrl-C` to terminate the monitoring service if you want.